'Yellow vest' protests stunt French growth, Macron under pressure

 “There has been a colossal loss in sales and they won’t be recouped,” Pierre Pelarrey, who runs Printemps Haussmann, told Reuters.

-Nationwide, shopping centers saw a 17 fall in people passing through the doors, the CNCC grouping of mall operators said.
+Nationwide, shopping centres saw a 17 fall in people passing through the doors, the CNCC grouping of mall operators said.

-On the Paris bourse, airport operator ADP (ADP.PA) fell 0.8, while retailers Casino (CASP.PA) and FNAC Darty (FNAC.PA) also headed south.
-Hotels company Accor (ACCP.PA) initially traded down 0.7 percent before paring losses.
+On the Paris bourse, airport operator ADP fell 0.8, while retailers Casino and FNAC Darty also headed south.
+Hotels company Accor initially traded down 0.7 percent before paring losses.

 Macron addresses the nation on Monday evening.